hayhay33/950/labs/lab-4.md

 - [ ] A short description of your power supply tests with the cutoff voltages that you found.
 - [ ] A picture of your completed power board.
 - [ ] A picture of your completed consolidated board.
+- [ ] A picture of your battery with the ends of wires safely taped so that they can not short.
 - [ ] A (complete) system-level block diagram of your completed system.
 The color coding on your system-level block diagram should match the color coding on your board.
 You should be able to look at your picture of your board and your system-level block diagram and understand what is going on with your board.
 Not every line need to be drawn though (like ground lines should NOT be on the block diagram).
 - [ ] A (complete) schematic of your completed system.
 - [ ] A screenshot of your (battery, 5V, and 3.3V) voltage readings from your Arduino (serial monitor) on your power board.
-- [ ] Matlab (or Python or whatever) plots that show data from your completed board going into the cold chamber for at least 5 minutes.
+- [ ] Nice plots that show data from your completed board going into the cold chamber for at least 5 minutes.
+The data should be calibrated with plots in actual geophysical units, including time (in minutes).
 - [ ] Discuss whether the battery voltaged changed as it got colder.
 Is there any relationship between temperature and battery voltage?

 To put said content into a PDF, it is suggested you create a new Google Doc ([docs.new](https://docs.new)) and paste your images and write any text in the document.
 Export/Download this document as a PDF and upload it. **DO NOT SUBMIT A GOOGLE DOC FILE OR SPREADSHEET FILES.**